 - Clock (CLK)

-These inputs with 3.3V and GND are broken out as standard 2.54mm pin headers in the style of a PMOD.
+These inputs with 3.3V and GND are broken out as standard 2.54mm pin headers in a similar style to a PMOD.

 I also added power LEDs and pin headers to the left of the board so I can monitor power state and power the board without having to connect to an actual vintage machine with ISA bus and displaying something.